Ale: Sugar utilization

 While making ale, sugar can be added either during the boiling stage or the fermenting stage; however, both times lead to similar outcomes, just at different levels of effectiveness.
-The benefits of adding sugar to a brew can be to increase the overall APV levels of the brew and the flavor at the end of the brewing process.
+The benefits of adding sugar to a brew can be to increase the overall APV levels of the brew and the flavour at the end of the brewing process.
 Due to the higher APV, however, the body of the beer can often be left thinner, having a water-like consistency.
-Both the factors of APV levels and flavor depend on what type of sugar you are adding, and oftentimes, when you add them in the process.
-Generally, the later a sugar is added to the brew, the more prominent the flavor will be.
+Both the factors of APV levels and flavour depend on what type of sugar you are adding, and oftentimes, when you add them in the process.
+Generally, the later a sugar is added to the brew, the more prominent the flavour will be.
 Sugar can be added so long as it is fermentable, which most common sugars are.
 Generally, brewers will add different syrups, saps, honeys, and syrups to their ale.